Bob Apisa

 Robert Apisa (born June 4, 1945) is an American actor and former football fullback.
 He played college football at Michigan State University.

 Early years

 Apisa, one of eleven children, was born in American Samoa.
-His parents moved the family to Hawaii when he was seven.
+His parents moved the family to Oahu, Hawaii when he was seven.
 He didn't start playing football until entering the ninth grade at Farrington High School.
 He also practiced baseball and track.

 Career

 College career

 He accepted a football scholarship from Michigan State University.
 He was named a starter at fullback as a sophomore, registering 126 carries for 715 yards (second on the team and third in the conference), a 5.7-yard average and 10 touchdowns.
 At the end of the season, he was limited with injuries, but still was able to become the first player of Samoan ancestry to be named All-American.
 He required off-season knee surgery.

 On November 19, 1966, he was a part of the contest played against the University of Notre Dame called "The Game of the Century", which ended in a 10–10 tie.
 It was also the first ever live television sports broadcast in Hawaii.
 He had 140 rushing yards and one touchdown against the University of Michigan.
 He suffered a knee injury in the seventh game against Northwestern University and missed most of the remaining contests.
 He posted 86 carries for 445 yards (5.2-yard avg.) and 9 touchdowns.

 As a senior, he struggled to recover from off-season knee surgery.
 He tallied only 50 carries for 183 yards during the season.
 Besides being a notable blocker, he finished his college career as the school's all-time leading rushing fullback with 1,343 yards.
 He was a part of 2 national championship teams (1965 and 1966).

 In 2017, he was inducted into the Michigan State Athletics Hall of Fame.
 In 2018, he was inducted into the Polynesian Football Hall of Fame.